Less than Perfect: Home media

+Lionsgate Home Entertainment released the first season of Less than Perfect on DVD in Region 1 on September 7, 2010.
+An error occurred on the set, in which the episodes appear in production code order rather that order of airdate, causing a particular issue with the season finale, which appears second-to-last and would chronologically be out-of-order if the second season were to be released on DVD.

 Reception

 Critical reception

 Early reviews for the show found the characterization generally stereotypical, but critics often praised the performance of Sara Rue.
 USA Today asserted that "in just two episodes, the good guys/bad guys structure and the exaggerated characterizations already are showing signs of wear," although it called Rue a "welcome addition" to TV sitcoms.
 People magazine likewise criticized the stereotypical characters, but summarized the show as "Hardly perfect but happily Rueful."
 However, by Season 3, USA Today said the show had "hit its stride."